RaiderKnight/RK-Cigars-Shop/README.md

 ### 1- rk_CigarsShop  :
 Add options to buy/smoke Cigars at different places around the city.
+5 brands of the best cigars.
+Contain 2 scenes.

 ### Module requirements
-None
+At least LifePlay 3.18

 ### Module conflict